 Lowering the freshness goal of AWS RDS Logs may transitively lower the freshness goals of all the upstream datasets in a lineage graph.

 Finally, if you enable the Acceleration Credit Manager feature, Freshness Goals may be increased to reduce costs.
 For more information, please consult the Acceleration Credit Manager documentation.

-When a Freshness Goal has decayed beyond the configured goal and a Dataset is queried, the Freshness Goal immediately resets to the original value.
+When a Freshness Goal has decayed beyond the configured goal and a Dataset is queried, the Freshness Goal is immediately reset to the original value.
 If necessary, that triggers a catch-up transform.
 As a result, the very first query on a decayed Dataset may see data that can be up to one hour stale.
-But subsequent queries see new data again as soon as the Transform Queries have finished.
+But subsequent queries will see new data again as soon as the Transform Queries have finished.

 Figure 8 - Freshness Decay